chuckrector/mappo/README.md

 Grue showed me his cool [maped4](https://github.com/mcgrue/maped4) project.
 It exploded when I tried to use it, so I created this project to isolate the issues and understand why.
 Node and Electron and VERGE are cool, so I kept going.
 It's a fun way to probe unfamiliar territory (Node and Electron) with a familiar face (VERGE).

+In ancient times, I worked on my own map editor. http://chuckrector.com/old/ So, I have a soft spot.
+Partly, this project is about "Can I do what I once did more easily?"
+Partly, it's also about "How much more powerful am I now?"

 # Learnings

 - The `jquery-ui` npm package sucks.
 If you want jQuery UI in Node, directly package it.